 Note: Be careful not to overheat the gel as that will render it useless.

 This article was translated from German by Karen Stankiewicz.
-You can view the original: Silica-Gel: Warum du die weißen Tütchen aufbewahren solltest** Links to retailers are partially affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+You can view the original: Silica-Gel: Warum du die weißen Tütchen aufbewahren solltest** Links to retailers marked with ** or underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.

 Do you like this post?